The Citizens Foundation

-The Citizens Foundation (TCF) is a non-profit organization, and one of the largest privately owned networks of low-cost formal schools in Pakistan.
-The foundation operates a network of 1,833 school units, educating 280,000 students through over 13,000 teachers and principals, and over 17,400 employees.
-Approximately 94% of the foundation's expenditure is allocated to the Education program.
-In addition, TCF also conducts a literacy and numeracy skill development programme in communities linked to its schools which has taught reading and writing to over 160,000 adults.
+The Citizens Foundation (TCF) is a non-profit organization, a privately owned network of low-cost formal schools in Pakistan.
+The foundation has set up a network of 2,033 school units, educating 301,000 students through a network of 21,000 dedicated employees, out which 14,700 are all-female employees, of which thousands are TCF's own students returning to contribute to the organization.
+Moreover, TCF also conducts a number of social development programs in communities linked to its schools which has taught reading and writing to many.

 Introduction

 The Citizens Foundation (TCF) was established in August 1995.
-It is a professionally managed charitable organization that builds and runs schools, providing primary and secondary education to boys and girls in rural areas and urban slums of Pakistan.
-As of March 2022, TCF has expanded its network to 1,833 operational school units, which provide education to 280,000 students.
+It is a charitable organization that builds and runs schools, providing primary and secondary education to boys and girls in rural areas and urban slums of Pakistan.
+As of July 2024, TCF has expanded its network to 2,033 operational school units, which provide education to 301,000 students.
 The Economist has called The Citizens Foundation (TCF) "perhaps the largest network of independently run schools in the world."
-The foundation is the largest private employer of women in Pakistan with an all-female faculty of 12,000 teachers and principals.
-90% of TCF alumni pursue intermediate education, while 45% go on to complete tertiary education; 71% above the age of 22 are employed.
+The foundation has an all-female faculty of 14,700 teachers and principals.

-TCF maintains a balanced gender ratio; close to 50% of students are female.
-In order to achieve this goal, TCF exclusively hires female teachers to make parents comfortable with the idea of sending their girls to schools.
-Each school hires support staff from within the community, who also help convince parents to send their children to school, especially girls.

 Origin

-Out of the population of 164,741,924 only 82,206,220 people are educated in Pakistan and 24% of the population are below the poverty line.

-Like other developing countries of the world Pakistan also faces the issues of population explosion, poverty, unemployment, income disparity and low literacy rate.
+The current literacy rate of Pakistan is 62.3 which means that an estimated population of 60 million is illiterate in the country.
+Like other developing countries of the world, Pakistan also faces issues of population explosion, poverty, unemployment, income disparity and low literacy rate.
 In 1995, six successful top-level managers of Pakistan attempted to find a way to solve these problems, and the root cause identified by them was education.
-Within a few months The Citizens Foundation (TCF) was formed in Karachi.
+Within a few months, they formed The Citizens Foundation (TCF) in Karachi.

-Pakistan has the second highest number of out-of-school children in the world, after Nigeria, and it is the world's sixth largest country.
-To tackle this challenge, the founders of TCF wanted to leverage their experience building companies to build a network of 1,000 schools for the country's poorest, out-of-school children.
-The group put their own money into a pilot to build 5 schools in Karachi's worst slums that did not have electricity, sanitation, and clean water.
-With $30 million supporting 252,000 students today, TCF spends less than $12 (€10) per child per month.
-Less than 10% is spent on administration (curriculum, testing, staff engineers, etc.).
+Pakistan has the second highest number of out-of-school children in the world, and it is the world's sixth largest country.
+To tackle this challenge, the founders of TCF wanted to leverage their experience building companies to build a network of schools for the country's poorest, out-of-school children.
+The group put their own money into a pilot to build 5 schools in Karachi's slums that did not have electricity, sanitation, and clean water.